TrilonIO/aspnetcore-angular-universal/README.md

 Yes, of course but there are a few things you need to setup before doing this.
 First, make sure jQuery is included in webpack vendor file, and that you have a webpack Plugin setup for it. `new webpack.ProvidePlugin({ $: 'jquery', jQuery: 'jquery' })`

-Now, make sure any "plugins" etc that you have, are only included in your `boot-client.ts` file. (ie: `import 'slick-carousel';`)
+Now, make sure any "plugins" etc that you have, are only included in your `main.browser.ts` file. (ie: `import 'slick-carousel';`)
 In a Component you want to use jQuery, make sure to import it near the top like so:

 ```typescript